jsturtevant/jsturtevant.github.io/_posts/2014-07-31-awaiting-the-block.markdown

 categories: csharp
 ---

 The **await** keyword in C# is magical.
 It seems to just work.
-Throw an **await** in front of the resource intensive code  and slap an **async** on the method.
+Throw an **await** in front of a resource intensive function  and slap an **async** on the method.
 Do this on all the methods in the chain and it just works.
 Right?

 Although it does *just* work most of the time there are quite a few *gotcha's*.
 There are many [best practices](http://msdn.microsoft.com/en-us/magazine/jj991977.aspx) that have been shared to alleviate some of the  scenario's you might run into.